Kering – empowering imagination

 • In 2011, Kering launched the Digital Academy to instil a digital culture within the Group, to develop innovation, support our e-business and digital ambitions, strengthen digital awareness and expertise, and create an international digital community.

-• 38% of revenue generated in emerging markets
+• 38% of revenues generated in emerging markets

 • Kering brands are distributed in more than 120 countries